DRIVER-EU/csharp-test-bed-adapter/README.md

 This is the C# Apache Kafka adapter created for the DRIVER-EU [test-bed](https://github.com/DRIVER-EU/test-bed).
 This allows C# written programs to communicate over the test-bed.

 __PLEASE NOTICE: The latest version might not be this master.
 Newer versions are available as release branches (but might be unstable).__
-__For implementation of trial 1, please use the branch [release/trial_1](https://github.com/DRIVER-EU/csharp-test-bed-adapter/tree/release/trial_1).__
+__For implementation of trial 1 (Poland), please use the branch [release/trial_1](https://github.com/DRIVER-EU/csharp-test-bed-adapter/tree/release/trial_1).__
-__For implementation of trial 2, please use the branch [release/trial_2](https://github.com/DRIVER-EU/csharp-test-bed-adapter/tree/release/trial_2).__
+__For implementation of trial 2 (France), please use the branch [release/trial_2](https://github.com/DRIVER-EU/csharp-test-bed-adapter/tree/release/trial_2).__
+__For implementation of trial 4 (Netherlands), please use the branch [release/trial_4](https://github.com/DRIVER-EU/csharp-test-bed-adapter/tree/release/trial_4).__

-The implementation is a wrapper around [Confluent's .NET Client for Apache Kafka<sup>TM</sup>](https://github.com/confluentinc/confluent-kafka-dotnet) with the additional NuGet package to support Avro serialization ([Confluent.Kafka.Avro (version 0.11.4)](https://www.nuget.org/packages/confluent.kafka.avro)), and offers support for:
+The implementation is a wrapper around [Confluent's .NET Client for Apache Kafka<sup>TM</sup>](https://github.com/confluentinc/confluent-kafka-dotnet) with the additional NuGet package to support Avro serialization ([Confluent.Kafka.Avro (version 0.11.6)](https://www.nuget.org/packages/confluent.kafka.avro)), and offers support for:

 * Sending and receiving Avro schema's and messages: both producer and consumer use Avro schema's for their message key and value.
 Methods for sending and receiving standard or custom messages are `SendMessage` & `AddCallback`
 * Logging via Kafka: your application can log on several log levels (eg. error, debug, info) onto a specific test-bed topic.
 Methods for sending and receiving log messages are `Log` & `AddLogCallback`
-* Receive time information (like fictive time, or the speed of the trial) from the [time service](https://github.com/DRIVER-EU/test-bed-time-service) in the test-bed.
+* Receive time information: the adapter is connected to the [test-bed time service](https://github.com/DRIVER-EU/test-bed-time-service), allowing you to receive relevant time-related information like fictive trial time, or the speed of the trial.
 Method for retrieving the time information is `GetTimeInfo`
+* Uploading large data: the adapter is connected to the [test-bed large data service](https://github.com/DRIVER-EU/large-file-service), allowing you to upload large data files for sharing with other applications connected to the test-bed.
+Methods for uploading large data are 'GetLargeFileServiceClient' & 'Upload'
 * Internal Management: the adapter makes the coupling between application and test-bed as easy as possible.

 ## Project structure